Skip to content

 Terminal window

-kubectl logs -f deployment/flow-like-grafana -n flow-like
+kubectl logs --namespace flow-like deployment/flow-like-prometheus

 Terminal window